 The most important Scottish architect of the early twentieth century was Charles Rennie Mackintosh who developed the influential “Glasgow style” and designed famous properties like Hill House.
 LTR has had more involvement with slightly earlier architects from the Victorian era, like Brice who worked on many Scottish projects and built grand homes for many grand families.
 These families were keen to maintain close proximity to the Queen in Deeside or were simply swept up by the romanticism of Scotland, as described by the likes of Sir Walter Scott.
 Many of these homes were called castles but were really turreted manor houses, often with very ornate interiors like Ayton Castle, Panmure Castle or Castle Wemyss.
 This style became known as ‘Scots Baronial’, and Balmoral, Queen Victoria’s home, is probably the most famous example.
 A great property built during her son’s reign, is the wonderful Edwardian home of Manderston House, with the world’s only solid silver staircase.
 There are many wonderful contemporary homes now also being built in Scotland and LTR can arrange for guests to experience Corrour Lodge, which is built from 65 tonnes of Portuguese granite and sits at the top of a loch, surrounded by 5 Munros and with wonderful views in all directions.
 The estate is the size of Los Angeles and has its own private train station.
 The actual lodge is very contemporary and filled with light and cool spaces.
-With so many luxury Scottish houses to choose from, it can be difficult to know where will suit you best.
+With so many luxury Scottish houses to choose from, it can be difficult to know where will be best for your vacation.
 That is where our clients benefit from the knowledge and experience that we have with all our beautiful Scottish houses to rent.
 Whatever your preferred architectural style, Scotland has it all.

 Do read our blog on ‘The Best Time to Visit Scotland‘ to help decide when to visit.